fishvice/pax/README.md

 ![](README_files/figure-html/plot3-1.png)<!-- -->

-So we have and invasion of Ljóskjafta and Svartgóma in recent years.
+So we have an invasion of Ljóskjafta and Svartgóma in recent years.
 That must explain the mackerel invasion :-)

 NOTE: There is a bug when it comes to the biomass estimates of the two last species.
 And one needs to double test for when some species were only counted.